APAF-bioinformatics/ProteomeScholaR/README.md

    - Experimental design
    - Contrasts
    - Linear model
-6. Find all results in the summary_results folder
+6. Find all results in the results_summary folder
 7. **NEW:** Run DIA_report.rmd to generate comprehensive HTML and Word reports with publication-quality visualizations

 ## Contributors